Akash9268/Solana-Candy-Machine/README.md

 # Solana-candy-machine

-Steps followed to create a Candy Machine in Solana :- 1.Cloned the metaplex repository from github.
+-Steps followed to create a Candy Machine in Solana :- -Cloned the metaplex repository from github.
-2.Set up the Solana CLI.
+-Set up the Solana CLI.
 3.Install the dependencies.
 4.Set the Network to Devnet and generate a new KEYPair wallet from CLI.
 5.Airdrop Solana in the wallet and created assets with NFTs with (img+json) pairs.